Solaris Energy Infrastructure (SEI)

 Outbound Investments

-- In August 2025, the company acquired HVMVLV, a specialty provider of power control and distribution equipment, for $60.1 million, expanding its service offerings.
+- In August 2025, Solaris acquired HVMVLV, a specialty provider of complex electrical control and distribution equipment and associated engineering and technical design services, to expand its Power Solutions offering.

 Capital Expenditures